 You will most likely see plenty of local minority people in traditional dress, especially if you happen to be in town on Friday, which is market day.

-Our itineraries will give you suggestions for what is possible when you travel in Shaxi, and they showcase routes we know work particularly well.
-Treat them as inspiration, because your trip will be created uniquely by one of our specialists.
+This sample itinerary will give you an idea of what is possible when you travel in Shaxi, and showcases routes we know work particularly well.
+Treat this as inspiration, because your trip will be created uniquely by one of our specialists.